Mechtanium/.alx-automation/README.md

 Hit the 'esp' key to leave edit mode
 #### STEP 4:
 Type ':wq' to write changes and close the file

+# Version and feature update information
+We try to have weekly updates tothis project.
+You can use "u" alias to update easily from your terminal.

+## v3.0.1
+Updates to C template.

+## v3.0.0
+Architecture redesign